shivram7/dsan6725-finalreport/docs/index.md

 * Code generation agent
 * Code execution agent

 Now that we have finished the main tasks of our system, we wanted a good way to test the agents.
 Since real-world datasets can be sensitive or proprietary, our project partially uses artificially generated data to test the system.
 For this, we use LLMs to create data with formats such as CSV, JSON, XML, and Parquet.
 We also used some non-synthetic data to test our system on real-world examples, testing different formats of the same dataset to see if we achieve consistent results.
+To show effectiveness we also monitored time and token usage as well.

 To evaluate the system, we will check how well the agent identifies the file type compared to the actual file type, if generated data is valid, how well the system performs on different datasets, and whether the system produces consistent results when given different versions of the same dataset.
 A lot of the evaluation was done by manually parsing generated files and data to check for quality, and unit tests to check validity of saved files and structures.